RNA interference: Transcriptional silencing

 The enzyme Dicer trims double stranded RNA, to form small interfering RNA or microRNA.
 These processed RNAs are incorporated into the RNA-induced silencing complex (RISC), which targets messenger RNA to prevent translation.

 Components of the RNAi pathway are used in many eukaryotes in the maintenance of the organization and structure of their genomes.
 Modification of histones and associated induction of heterochromatin formation serves to downregulate genes pre-transcriptionally; this process is referred to as RNA-induced transcriptional silencing (RITS), and is carried out by a complex of proteins called the RITS complex.
 In fission yeast this complex contains Argonaute, a chromodomain protein Chp1, and a protein called Tas3 of unknown function.
 As a consequence, the induction and spread of heterochromatic regions requires the Argonaute and RdRP proteins.
 Indeed, deletion of these genes in the fission yeast S. pombe disrupts histone methylation and centromere formation, causing slow or stalled anaphase during cell division.
 In some cases, similar processes associated with histone modification have been observed to transcriptionally upregulate genes.

 The mechanism by which the RITS complex induces heterochromatin formation and organization is not well understood.
 Most studies have focused on the mating-type region in fission yeast, which may not be representative of activities in other genomic regions/organisms.
 In maintenance of existing heterochromatin regions, RITS forms a complex with siRNAs complementary to the local genes and stably binds local methylated histones, acting co-transcriptionally to degrade any nascent pre-mRNA transcripts that are initiated by RNA polymerase.
 The formation of such a heterochromatin region, though not its maintenance, is Dicer-dependent, presumably because Dicer is required to generate the initial complement of siRNAs that target subsequent transcripts.
 Heterochromatin maintenance has been suggested to function as a self-reinforcing feedback loop, as new siRNAs are formed from the occasional nascent transcripts by RdRP for incorporation into local RITS complexes.
 The relevance of observations from fission yeast mating-type regions and centromeres to mammals is not clear, as heterochromatin maintenance in mammalian cells may be independent of the components of the RNAi pathway.

 Crosstalk with RNA editing

 The type of RNA editing that is most prevalent in higher eukaryotes converts adenosine nucleotides into inosine in dsRNAs via the enzyme adenosine deaminase (ADAR).
 It was originally proposed in 2000 that the RNAi and A→I RNA editing pathways might compete for a common dsRNA substrate.
 Some pre-miRNAs do undergo A→I RNA editing and this mechanism may regulate the processing and expression of mature miRNAs.
 Furthermore, at least one mammalian ADAR can sequester siRNAs from RNAi pathway components.
 Further support for this model comes from studies on ADAR-null C. elegans strains indicating that A→I RNA editing may counteract RNAi silencing of endogenous genes and transgenes.

 Illustration of the major differences between plant and animal gene silencing.
-Natively expressed microRNA or exogenous small interfering RNA is processed by Dicer and integrated into the RISC complex, which mediates gene silencing.
+Natively expressed microRNA or exogenous siRNA is processed by Dicer and integrated into the RISC complex, which mediates gene silencing.